Diagram spaces, diagram spectra, and spectra of units: Infinite loop space theory of orthogonal spectra

 Notice that to define $E(\phi)$, we must consider $\phi$ as a linear isometric isomorphism onto its image $\phi(V)$ so that it is a morphism in $\sI$.

 From now on, we will work with unbased $\cI$-spaces, and we have the composite adjunction:

-We want to take topological homotopy colimits over $\cI$.
-Because of size issues, we will restrict to an equivalent small topological subcategory $\cI^{\ast}$ of $\cI$ in order to define homotopy colimits.
-Let $\cI^{\ast}$ be the full subcategory of $\cI$ consisting of finite dimensional real inner product spaces $V$ that are a subspace of some finite product $U^n$ of $U$.
-The categories $\cI^{\ast}$ and $\cJ$ are both topological categories, meaning categories internal to spaces.
-See \S\ref{Topological Categories and the Bar Construction} for the description of the topologies.
+We want to form the topological homotopy colimit $\hocolim_{\cI} X$ of an $\cI$-space $X$ over $\cI$.
+This homotopy colimit should take into account the topology of the space of objects and the space of morphisms in $\cI$.
+However, $\cI$ is not a topological category because its class of objects is not a set.
+Instead, we restrict to the equivalent small category $\cI^{\dagger}$ consisting of finite dimensional real inner product spaces $V$ that are a subspace of some finite product $U^n$ of the universe $U$.
+The categories $\cI^{\dagger}$ and $\cJ$ are topological categories, but $\cI$ is not.
+See \S\ref{Topological Categories and the Bar Construction} for the definitions of the topologies and the formation of topological homotopy colimits.
+By abuse of notation, we will write $\hocolim_{\cI} X$ for the topological homotopy colimit $\hocolim_{\cI^{\dagger}} X$ of an $\cI$-space $X$ restricted to the category $\cI^{\dagger}$.